communitiesuk/mhclg-epc-alpha/docs/user-research.md

 * Assessor

 ## Key user needs
-Find an Energy Performance certificate for a specific property Lodge data from energy performance assessment so that a certificate can be generated Locate up-to-date EPC records for properties
+* Find an Energy Performance certificate for a specific property
+* Lodge data from energy performance assessment so that a certificate can be generated
-Query
+* Identify trends in the EPC data

 ## What we did
 * 27 interviews, 45mins long with citizen users, data users and assessors